Iron-voldy/IOT-Piano-Doc/docs/testcases.md

 - **Preconditions**: The system is powered on without Wi-Fi connectivity.
 - **Test Steps**:
   1. Power on the system with no Wi-Fi network available.
-  2. Try to send the weight data.
+  2. Try to send performance data.
-- **Expected Result**: The system should continuously try to reconnect to the Wi-Fi network and display an error on the serial monitor.
+- **Expected Result**: The system should continuously try to reconnect to the Wi-Fi network and display an error message on the serial monitor or frontend.

 ---

-### **Test Case 6: Handle Invalid Employee ID Input**
+### **Test Case 6: Handle Invalid Song Selection**
-- **Description**: Verify that the system handles invalid or empty employee ID entries.
+- **Description**: Verify that the system handles invalid or missing song selections gracefully.
-- **Preconditions**: The weight is displayed, but no employee ID is entered.
+- **Preconditions**: The song list is loaded, but no song is selected.
 - **Test Steps**:
-  1. Leave the Employee ID field empty.
+  1. Attempt to play without selecting a song.
-  2. Press the "Save" button.
+  2. Monitor the system’s response.
-- **Expected Result**: The frontend should display an error message indicating that the Employee ID is required.
+- **Expected Result**: The system should display an error message indicating that a song must be selected.

 ---

-### **Test Case 7: Invalid Weight Value Handling**
+### **Test Case 7: Invalid Note Value Handling**
-- **Description**: Ensure that the system correctly handles invalid weight values (e.g., negative values or zero).
+- **Description**: Ensure that the system correctly handles invalid note values (e.g., notes outside the playable range).
-- **Preconditions**: The Arduino or frontend is set to send an invalid weight.
+- **Preconditions**: The system receives an invalid note value.
 - **Test Steps**:
-  1. Simulate a weight of zero or a negative number.
+  1. Simulate sending an invalid note to the system.
-  2. Try to save the weight.
+  2. Try to play the song with invalid notes.
-- **Expected Result**: The system should reject invalid weights and display an error message.
+- **Expected Result**: The system should reject the invalid notes and display an error message.

 ---

 ## **Performance Test Cases**

-### **Test Case 8: Time to Send Weight Data**
+### **Test Case 8: Time to Play Notes**
-- **Description**: Measure how long it takes to send weight data to the backend after pressing the button.
+- **Description**: Measure how long it takes for the system to start playing a song after selecting it.
 - **Preconditions**: The system is connected to Wi-Fi and functioning normally.
 - **Test Steps**:
-  1. Place a weight on the scale.
-  2. Press the button and record the time.
+  1. Select a song and press play.
-  3. Measure the time from button press to successful data transmission.
+  2. Measure the time from selecting the song to the start of the LED display and audio output.
-- **Expected Result**: The weight data should be sent within a reasonable time frame (e.g., 1-2 seconds).
+- **Expected Result**: The system should start playing the song within 1-2 seconds.

 ---

 ### **Test Case 9: Database Query Performance for Viewing Records**
-- **Description**: Test how quickly the system retrieves weight records from the database.
+- **Description**: Test how quickly the system retrieves performance records from the database.
 - **Preconditions**: The database has a large number of saved records.
 - **Test Steps**:
-  1. Navigate to the "View Weights" page.
+  1. Navigate to the "Performance" page.
-  2. Measure the time taken to display the weight records.
+  2. Measure the time taken to display the performance records.
 - **Expected Result**: The records should be retrieved and displayed within a reasonable time frame.

 ---